touchHLE/touchHLE/README.md

 There's no graphical user interface right now.
 If you're a Windows user and unfamiliar with the command line, these instructions may be helpful:

 * The easiest and fastest thing to do is to drag and drop the app's `.ipa` file or `.app` folder onto `touchHLE.exe`.
 * To configure the options, edit the `touchHLE_options.txt` file.
-To get a list of options:
+To get a list of options, look in the `OPTIONS_HELP.txt` file.
-  1. Hold the Shift key and right-click on the empty space in the folder window.
-  2. Click “Open with PowerShell”.
-  3. Type `.\touchHLE.exe --help` and press Enter.
 * You can also run apps directly from the command line:
   1. Move the `.ipa` file or `.app` bundle to the same folder as `touchHLE.exe`.
   2. Hold the Shift key and right-click on the empty space in the folder window.